 Mouth breathing as a child can also lead to sleep apnea, behavior and learning problems, delayed speech, dental and facial abnormalities, and even breathing problems as your child grows.
 There are a multitude of reasons for an individual to mouth breathe, such as enlarged tonsils, adenoids, and deviated nasal septum, but the cause is usually allergies.

 As bad as the condition sounds, we want you to know mouth breathing is a treatable condition.
 Doing so, though, requires early diagnosis and treatment.
 Since our team at Carolina Dental Care Center sees our patients every six months, we may be in a position to identify the symptoms of mouth breathing.

-If you suspect your child is a chronic mouth breather, please give us a call at our convenient Taylorsville, NC office to schedule an appointment with Dr. Jack Brinkley.
+If you suspect your child is a chronic mouth breather, please give us a call at our convenient Taylorsville, NC office to schedule an appointment with Dr. Scott Smith.